1960 United States presidential election in Wisconsin: Background

-The 1958 midterm elections, however, saw a major change in Wisconsin politics, as Gaylord A. Nelson became only the state’s second Democratic Governor since 1895, and the state also elected Democrats to the position of treasurer and Senator, besides that party gaining a majority in the State Assembly for only the second time since the middle 1890s.
+The 1958 midterm elections, however, saw a major change in Wisconsin politics, as Gaylord A. Nelson became only the state's second Democratic Governor since 1895, and the state also elected Democrats to the position of treasurer and Senator, besides that party gaining a majority in the State Assembly for only the second time since the middle 1890s.
 In the spring, despite anti-Catholic suspicion, polls indicated that Kennedy would defeat Nixon in Wisconsin.

-During the fall campaign, polls at the end of September showed that Nixon had gained, due to the religion issue and Eisenhower’s success in achieving a level of peace with the Soviet Union.
-The state’s Republican Party stressed achievements in peacemaking, whilst Kennedy’s October visit to the state would stress failures in the farm sector during Eisenhower’s administration.
+During the fall campaign, polls at the end of September showed that Nixon had gained, due to the religion issue and Eisenhower's success in achieving a level of peace with the Soviet Union.
+The state's Republican Party stressed achievements in peacemaking, whilst Kennedy's October visit to the state would stress failures in the farm sector during Eisenhower's administration.
 In the November election, the state fluctuated before Nixon ultimately carried Wisconsin by a relatively comfortable 3.72 point margin.
-As of the 2024 presidential election, this was the last time a Democrat won the presidency without winning Wisconsin, although the party won the popular vote without the state in 2016, and also the last time a Republican would win Menominee County.
-Wisconsin would not back the overall losing candidate in a presidential election again until 1988.

 Primary election

-In the 1960 Democratic primaries, Wisconsin voted for Massachusetts Senator John F. Kennedy, due to strong support from Catholics who had recently supported Republican candidates, whilst Vice President Nixon was uncontested in the Republican primary.
-The Democratic primary was covered in the documentary Primary.
+In the 1960 Democratic primaries, Wisconsin voted for Massachusetts Senator John F. Kennedy, due to strong support from Catholics who had recently backed Republican candidates, whilst Vice President Nixon was uncontested in the Republican primary.
+A behind-the-scenes look at the Democratic primary campaign was featured in the Robert Drew-directed documentary Primary.